 All of the mortgage loans of the Fund are insured or guaranteed.
-As such, no allowance for loan losses was necessary as of June 30, 2008 and 2007.
+As such, no allowance for loan losses was necessary as of June 30, 2009 and 2008.
 See Notes 4 and 11 for additional information.

-Accrued Interest and Other Receivables
+Accrued Interest Receivables

-Accrued interest and other receivables include interest on loans and investments.
-On insured multi-family mortgage loans that are in default, CDA continues to accrue interest until receipt of a mortgage insurance claim.
+Accrued interest receivables include interest on loans and investments.
+On insured multifamily mortgage loans that are in default, CDA continues to accrue interest until receipt of a mortgage insurance claim.
 See Note 5 for additional information.